-- One signal head shall be centered over each exclusive through lane. - Signal heads for left-turn lanes (with arrow indications) shall be provided as follows: - Single Turn Lane One head shall be centered over the turn lane with a supplemental signal head mounted on the side of the far-left signal pole. - Dual Turn Lanes At a minimum, one signal head shall be centered between the two turn lanes, but the desirable minimum is to center one head over each turn lane.
+- One signal head shall be centered over each exclusive through lane. - Signal heads for left turn lanes (with arrow indications) shall be provided as follows: - Single Turn Lane One head shall be centered over the turn lane with a supplemental signal head mounted on the side of the far-left signal pole. - Dual Turn Lanes -One head shall be centered over each turn lane.
 A supplemental signal head shall also be mounted on the side of the far-left signal pole. - Supplemental signal heads shall be mounted on the side of the pole for each approach, on both the far-left and far-right signal poles. - The City will determine the need for signal heads for an exclusive right turn lane on a site-specific basis.

 In all cases, vehicular signal heads shall have 12-inch diameter indications with tunnel type visors.
-All overhead signal heads shall have back plates per City specifications.
+All overhead signal heads shall have back plates with retroreflective tape per City specifications.